muradbanaji/muradbanaji.github.io/_pages/covid.md

 * [Covid-19: What data about excess deaths reveals about Mumbai's class divide](https://scroll.in/article/1005383/covid-19-what-data-about-excess-deaths-reveals-about-mumbais-class-divide) (Scroll, 15/09/2021).
 All-cause mortality data indicates that the bulk of Mumbai's uncounted deaths were probably amongst slum-dwellers.
 It tells a story, probably repeated across the country, of how official data risks understating the toll of the pandemic on marginalised communities.
 Based on the updated [preprint on medrxiv here](https://www.medrxiv.org/content/10.1101/2021.04.08.21255101v2).

 * [Estimating COVID-19 infection fatality rate in Mumbai during 2020](https://www.medrxiv.org/content/10.1101/2021.04.08.21255101v2) (09/09/2021).
 Preprint on medrxiv updated to take into consideration extra insights from monthly all causes mortality data.

-* Talk: [Lessons from India's pandemic data](https://www.facebook.com/csdsdelhi/videos/576388253726279/) (to the Centre for the Study of Developing Societies, September 3, 2021)

-* Talk: [The COVID-19 pandemic in India: data, stories and myths](https://www.youtube.com/watch?v=YVAssVJbHpk) (to the Kerala Council for Historical Research, July 22, 2021)

 * [Lessons from India's all-cause mortality data](https://www.thehindu.com/opinion/lead/lessons-from-indias-all-cause-mortality-data/article36007188.ece).
 (With Aashish Gupta, The Hindu, 20/08/2021.
 Article behind a paywall, but image available [here](https://maths.mdx.ac.uk/research/modelling-the-covid-19-pandemic/acmthehinduimage/).)
 Some estimates on excess mortality in India during the pandemic.
 We discuss the issues with death registration data, why making excess mortality estimates is complicated, and why the numbers are likely to rise.
 Based on a technical document: [Estimates of pandemic excess mortality in India based on civil registration data](https://www.indiacovidmapping.org/reports/mortality/NationalAllCauseMortalityEstimates.pdf).